arroyolabs-blog/blog_electron/README.md

 ﻿# blog_electron
-Electron and angular2 code sample for blog post.
+Electron and angular2 code sample for blog post.<br>

 Instructions:
 in the root folder, type<br>